craraulsalazar/frontend-nanodegree-arcade-game/README.md

 --- Objective of the game ---

 To challege player to walk across road while multiple enemies are flying by.
-Player must try to avoid any collisions otherwise the game starts over.
+Player must try to avoid any collisions otherwise the player starts over. the game restart whenever the player hits the water.

+--- How to run the game

+Click on index.html
+or visit my Github page (http:/)

---- How To play the game ---
+--- Instructions - How To play the game ---

-The user can only use up/down/left/right keys to move all around the canvas With the help of these keys you must avoid any collitions with the enemies.
+The user can use up/down/left/right keys to move all around the canvas With the help of these keys you must avoid any collitions with the enemies.

+--- Enhancements
+I added extra functionality so the player can run faster and avoid a collision by holding down the Shift Key + any arrow key.

+I replace the jerky tile-by-tile motion, I feel is more realistic having smooth motion.

 -- How the application works ---